 This stunning part of Canada has scenery that you and your significant other will never forget.
 Try staying at a bed and breakfast or local AirBnB to get a true feel for the area.
 Be sure to check out the art galleries in Peggy’s Cove and go for a sunrise sail on Halifax Harbour.
 Visit Digby to see the dramatic tidal changes and wander on the beautiful beaches.

 Relax at one of the many spas and soak in the calming spirit in this Arizona town.
 Stay at the Sedona Rouge Hotel & Spa, which has 500-year-old Tunisian wrought-iron gates, gardens, and a pool.
 This area is known for its incredible natural beauty, so get out and go for a hike to take in all the unique rock formations.
 Dine at restaurants like Cress on Oak Creek, Dahl & Di Luca Ristorante, or The Golden Goose American Grill, which has both a fine dining room and an outdoor patio.

 Buenos Aires, Argentina

 Even if you don’t like to tango, you should definitely visit this romantic city (with someone you’d like to tango with).
-Book a room at Bonito Buenos Aires or Palacio Duhau—Park Hyatt Buenos Aires, both former mansions transformed into hotels.
-Shop among the antiques markets and wander the cobblestoned streets, stopping to tango (or just watch) at Bar Sur.
+Book a room at Palacio Duhau—Park Hyatt Buenos Aires, a former mansion transformed into a hotel.
+Shop among the antiques markets and wander the cobblestone streets, stopping to tango (or just watch) at Bar Sur.